slowkow/snpsea/doc/SNPsea_manual.md

     --slop              10e3
     --threads           4
     --null-snpsets      0
-    --min-observations  50
+    --min-observations  100
-    --max-iterations    1e6
+    --max-iterations    1e7
 )
 snpsea ${options[*]}
 ```

-This will run the analysis on SNPs associated with LDL cholesterol and
+SNPs will test SNPs associated with Red blood cell count for tissue-specific
-test for tissue-specific expression of the nearby genes across 79 human
-tissues in the Gene Atlas gene expression matrix.
-Additionally, 1000 null
+expression of linked genes across 79 human tissues in the Gene Atlas expression
-random matched SNP sets will be tested and their results will also be
-recorded.
-Each tissue will be tested up to 1 million times, or testing will
+matrix.
+Each tissue will be tested up to 10 million times with matched random
-stop for a tissue if 50 matched SNP sets are observed to achieve a higher
+SNP sets, or testing will stop for a tissue if 100 matched SNP sets achieve a
-specificity score than the user's SNPs.
+higher specificity score than the user's SNPs.